MeganTj/MeMo/README.md

 # MeMo: Learning Meaningful, Modular Controllers

-This is the official codebase for MeMo: Learning Meaningful, Modular Controllers via Noise Injection
+This is the official codebase for [MeMo: Learning Meaningful, Modular Controllers via Noise Injection](https://arxiv.org/abs/1908.02729).
+MeMo is a method for learning reusable modular controllers given a single robot and environment, as well as a specification of which joints correspond to which assemblies.

 ## Installing RoboGrammar / DiffHand